PokiSDK - Unity

 Upload and test your game in Poki for Developers

 Congrats, you’ve successfully implemented the PokiSDK!
-Now upload your game to Poki for Developers and test it in our QA Tool.
+Now upload your game to the Poki Inspector and test it there.
 When you’re happy with the implementation, send us a review request and we’ll play the game.
 Feel free to contact us via Discord or developersupport@poki.com

 if you’re stuck.